Mō ngā kaiwhakarato wai,

 When Taumata Arowai is the regulator of drinking water

-When the Water Services Bill is passed and Taumata Arowai takes over as the water services regulator (in the second half of 2021), registered drinking water suppliers will not have to do significantly more than they do now.
+When the Water Services Bill is passed and Taumata Arowai takes over as the water services regulator (in the later part of 2021), registered drinking water suppliers will not have to do significantly more than they do now.
 Suppliers will still need drinking water safety plans – water safety planning will remain an essential step in understanding and managing the risks from supplying drinking water.

 Suppliers who provide drinking water for 500 or more people must have a drinking water safety plan in place by the end of the first year that Taumata Arowai becomes the regulator.